Font size:

 Tattooing

 German and Austrian prisoners, so-called reeducation prisoners, police prisoners (block 11), and Poles deported in the summer of 1944 from Warsaw during the Uprising (Warsaw Uprising) were not tattooed.
-Neither were Jews held “temporarily” in Birkenau since May of that year, awaiting transfer to other camps in the Reich.
+Neither were Jews held “temporarily” in transit camps at Birkenau since May of that year, awaiting transfer to other camps in the Reich.

 Triangle